The Woman in Black

 Adapted by Stephen Mallatratt from the novel by Susan Hill

-Theatre Royal, Newcastle, and touring
+Theatre Royal, Newcastle

 We live in a world which is extremely visually sophisticated.
 In the cinema CGI and greenscreen techniques can make the wildest imaginings actual.
 On our humble homes computers, processing power, graphics cards and graphics programs have become so powerful that we can produce still pictures and animations which film-makers of the fifties and sixties would have given their eyeteeth for.
 We are surrounded by graphic imagery of extraordinary power.
 In the area of sound, too, we can do amazing things which a decade or so ago would have required rooms full of complex equipment.
 How then can a play with just two actors possibly scare an audience?
 The whole notion is absurd.